 As a social media speaker, @IreneKoehler is active on a collaborative board that collect social media infographics for presentations and blog posts.

 @NealSchaffer is a leading social media strategist(A Forbes Top 30 Social Media Power Influencer and creator of the AdAge Top 100 Global Marketing Blog Windmill Networking), and you can expect a lot of useful tips from him on Pinterest.
 Apart from showcasing social media related infographics, you can also find other interesting boards for example “Top Social Media Books worth-reading” and “Social media superstars”.

 If you’re paying close attention to trends and statistics on social media, be sure to follow this board.
 It has the @CatalystPart collection of various Social network platforms such as Facebook, Twitter, Google+, Pinterest and LinkedIn.
-You are sure to find something revealing about your favorite network there.
+You are sure to find something revealing about your favourite network there

 Founder of Crazy Egg & KISSmetrics, @hnshah is an expert at recommending top-notch social media tips.
 If you want to get more insights into how to run a startup as well, be sure to check this out.

 @LisaMLoeffler the Principal Consultant at Genuine Media is a qualified Pinterest addict with more than 700 pins.
 Her boards are full of social media insights.
 Be sure to check out her variety of boards.

 Marvin Smith, a renowned social recruiting technologist.
 The focus of his Pinterest Boards is on social media recruitment and employment topics.
 The variety of sources is what makes the board worth a follow.
 Twitter @talentcommunity.